John13Lieb/Socket-Programming/README.md

+# PokerAIEngine
  TCP and UDP client-server communication with error handling and round-trip time measurement